-Just in time for St. Patrick’s Day, we’ll present a program featuring traditional and contemporary Irish songs, as well as music from neighboring Scotland and Wales.
-The performance is set for Saturday, March 13 at 2 pm, in the parking garage of 316, Inc. (316 S. Baylen St.).
-Admission to the half-hour program is free, but donations are welcome.
+On Saturday, March 13, just before St. Patrick’s Day, we presented a program featuring traditional and contemporary Irish songs, as well as music from neighboring Scotland and Wales.
+The performance took place in the parking garage of 316, Inc. (316 S. Baylen St.).

-Ireland is represented with three numbers, two with familiar tunes arranged by Alice Parker.
-The first, “Johnny I Hardly Knew Ye,” is probably more often sung in the States to the Civil War-era text “When Johnny Comes Marching Home.”
-The second is the beloved Londonderry Air, usually sung to the words of “Danny Boy.”
-Parker’s arrangement marries the tune to “My Gentle Harp,” verses by Ireland’s national poet Thomas Moore.
-The Irish set concludes with the driving “Dulaman,” a folk text set by contemporary composer Michael McGlynn.
+Ireland was represented with three numbers, two with familiar tunes arranged by Alice Parker: “Johnny I Hardly Knew Ye” (more often sung in the States to the Civil War-era text “When Johnny Comes Marching Home.’) and “My Gentle Harp” (the Londonderry Air, usually sung to the words of “Danny Boy,” set to verses by Ireland’s national poet Thomas Moore).
+The Irish set concluded with “Dúlamán,” a folk text set by contemporary composer Michael McGlynn.

-The program concludes with an instrumental rendition of “Loch Lomond” and James Mulholland’s settings of two love poems by Scotland’s Robert Burns: “Highland Mary” and “A Red, Red Rose.”
+The program concluded with an instrumental rendition of “Loch Lomond” and James Mulholland’s settings of two love poems by Scotland’s Robert Burns: “A Red, Red Rose” and “Highland Mary.”

-The chorus will be conducted by our interim director Peter Steenblik, and, in addition to the chorus’ collaborative pianist Isabelle Areola, instrumentalists include Dale Riegle and Jonathan Martin (trumpets) and Honya Richbourg (percussion).
+The chorus was led by interim director Peter Steenblik, and, in addition to the chorus’ collaborative pianist Isabelle Areola, instrumentalists included Dale Riegle and Jonathan Martin (trumpets) and Honya Richbourg (percussion).